 Caramoan offers unparalleled coastal exploration opportunities.
-But that’s not the ultimate reason why I still want to go back even though I already had the opportunity to visit some of Caramoan’s must-see islands twice.
+But that’s not the reason why I still want to go back having visited twice some of this peninsula’s must-see islands.

-Perhaps, it’s the secluded islands and the exclusivity that they could offer.
+Perhaps, it’s the secluded islands and the exclusivity that they give.
 Who would not want to laze on an exotic island and have it all to yourselves even just for half a day?

-Tinago beach/lagoon is surrounded by imposing rock formations covered with lush green vegetation.
+Tinago (hidden) beach/lagoon because it is within these imposing rock formations covered with lush green vegetation.
 In Bicol dialect, the root word tago means hide.

-Upon seeing this island, it is as if we didn’t mind that we had to travel for another less than thirty minutes to reach our destination, the Guijalo port.
-This sight is just so captivating that we begged manong bangkero to drop us off and let us stay on the island for a few minutes.
+Upon seeing this island, it is as if we didn’t mind that we had to travel for thirty minutes more to reach our destination- the Guijalo port.
+This sight was simply captivating that we had to beg manong bangkero to drop us off and let us stay on the island for a few minutes.